appukuttan-shailesh/cscs_viewer/README.md

 <img src="./screenshots/sample_container.png" alt="Sample CSCS Container Contents" width="80%" align="center">

+These links can be bookmarked for direct access in the future.

 <br /><br />

 Developed by: Shailesh Appukuttan and Andrew Davison, CNRS<br />
-<i>Copyright © 2020 EBRAINS.
+<i>Copyright © 2021 EBRAINS.
 All rights reserved.</i>

 <br />

 <div><img src="./eu_logo.jpg" alt="EU Logo" width="15%" align="right"></div>

 ### ACKNOWLEDGEMENTS
-This open source software code was developed in part in the Human Brain Project, funded from the European Union's Horizon 2020 Framework Programme for Research and Innovation under Specific Grant Agreements No. 720270 and No. 785907 (Human Brain Project SGA1 and SGA2).
+This open source software code was developed in part in the Human Brain Project, funded from the European Union's Horizon 2020 Framework Programme for Research and Innovation under Specific Grant Agreements No. 720270, No. 785907 and No. 945539 (Human Brain Project SGA1, SGA2 and SGA3).